jwndlng/cert-manager-plesk-webhook/README.md

 ## Features

 - **DNS-01 Challenge Support**: Automatically create and delete DNS records in Plesk to complete the DNS-01 challenge for Let's Encrypt certificates.
-- **Token Authentication**: Secure communication between cert-manager and the webhook server using authentication tokens to restrict access.

 ## Prerequisites